 A logo can be an introduction, a mark of quality, a cue to purchase, a status symbol or simply an indication of identity.
 In any case, a good one can go a long way to establishing a brand whereas a bad one can detract and become a regrettable, costly and even embarrassing blemish.
 It’s quite possible that it has been an expensive investment so making sure it’s as close to perfect as possible should be a given, however that is measured.

 ‘Perfect’ might be subjective, ‘good’ shouldn’t be.
-There are criteria we, as logo designers, should be bearing in mind and measuring against as we go about our work.
+There are criteria all logo designers should be bearing in mind and measuring against as we go about our work.
 How do we make sure our client’s investment is well handled?
 How do we define ‘good’?

 ‘Perfect’ might be subjective, ‘good’ shouldn’t be.

 Not all of these questions will be answered in the positive every single time.
-A good logo might even fulfil just one of these criteria but it’s a case of weighing up the value of that criteria and the aim of the brief to know what can be sacrificed and what we should protect vigorously.
+A good logo might even fulfil just a few of these criteria but it’s a case of weighing up the value of that criteria and the aim of the brief to know what can be sacrificed and what should be protected vigorously.

 Is it relevant?

-Your brief should form the foundation of your whole process.
+Designers and agencies should receive (and investigate) an in-depth project brief which will form the foundation of the whole process.
 Making sure the logo is on-brief and relevant to the market (considering symbolism, style, colour etc.) is an essential part of creating a good logo.
-As long as you can point back to the brief and offer reasonable justification for any design decisions made, even if it’s to purposefully push in a new, unexpected decision, you should find that your logo achieves this basic level of quality.
+As long as you can look back to the brief and see reasonable justification for any design decisions made, even if it’s to purposefully push in a new, unexpected decision, you should find that your logo achieves this basic level of quality.

 Is it appropriate?